ovh/docs/pages/platform/ai/notebook_tuto_marine_mammal_sounds_classification/guide.en-us.md

 - Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we);
 - An AI Notebooks project created inside a [Public Cloud project](https://www.ovhcloud.com/en/public-cloud/) in your OVHcloud account;
 - A user for AI Notebooks
+- Two [Object Storage containers](https://docs.ovh.com/us/en/storage/pcs/create-container/) to store the data and the model
 - Your own dataset

 ## Instructions

 ### Uploading your dataset on Public Cloud Storage

-If you want to upload it from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we), go to the Object Storage section and create a new object container by clicking `Object Storage`{.action} > `Create an object container`{.action}.
+If you want to upload it from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we), go to the Object Storage section and [create a new object container](https://docs.ovh.com/us/en/storage/pcs/create-container/) by clicking `Object Storage`{.action} > `Create an object container`{.action}.

 ![image](images/new-object-container.png){.thumbnail}

+> [!primary]
+>
+> In the OVHcloud Control Panel, you can upload files but not folders.
+For instance, you can upload a .zip file to optimize the bandwidth, then unzip it later when accessing it through your JupyterLab.
+> You can also use the OVHcloud AI CLI to upload files and folders (and be more stable than through your browser).
+>

 If you want to run it with the CLI, just follow this [this guide](https://docs.ovh.com/us/en/publiccloud/ai/cli/access-object-storage-data/).
 You have to choose the region, the name of your container and the path where your data is located and use the following command: